-We support the development of the UK's next generation of cyber professionals.
-Our student bursary scheme and courses under CyberFirst are helping us to nuture talent for a future in National Security.
+Under the CyberFirst brand, we support the development of the UK's next generation of cyber professionals.
+Our student bursary and apprenticeship schemes, courses for 11-17 year olds and girls competition are helping us to nurture talent for a future in cyber security.

 There has never been a greater need for young talented people to help protect UK society, our families and our way of life.
 As a key part of the UK government’s National Cyber Security Programme, CyberFirst will deliver a broad range of activities designed to identify and support talented young people through their education and highlight exciting career opportunities in cyber security.